davidsferreira02/lbaw2373/README.md

 There should be only one image per group.
 All team members should be able to update the image at any time, after they login with the Gitlab's registry.

+## Testing your image

-You can test locally the image by running:
+After building it, you can test locally the image by running:

 ```bash
 docker run -it -p 8000:80 --name=lbawYYXX -e DB_DATABASE="lbawYYXX" -e DB_SCHEMA="lbawYYXX" -e DB_USERNAME="lbawYYXX" -e DB_PASSWORD="PASSWORD" git.fe.up.pt:5050/lbaw/lbawYYYY/lbawYYXX # Replace with your group's image name